 Since agents and distributors within China often specialize in one region or one end-user, success in expanding into another region is not guaranteed.

 Government officials play an essential role in the Chinese economy.
 Firms should actively seek to understand how their product or service is regulated and by which agencies.

 Protect Your Intellectual Property Rights

-- Firms and companies should take steps to protect their intellectual property rights (IPR) under Chinese law before entering the Chinese market.
-Understanding what IPR resources are available, consulting with specialized lawyers, and conducting thorough due diligence on potential partners or buyers before entering any transaction is crucial.
+Firms and companies should take steps to protect their intellectual property rights (IPR) under Chinese law before entering the Chinese market.
+Understand what IPR resources are available.
+Consult with specialized lawyers.
+Conduct thorough due diligence on potential partners or buyers before entering into any transaction.